Our History

 2023 -- James Irwin Elementary School - Howard Campus changes authorizers from Colorado Charter School Institute to Colorado Springs School District 11 in an unanimous vote by both Boards.
 PTEC moves to the Waynoka Campus.
 A sixth school, James Irwin Elementary School - Canada Drive, is unanimously approved by D-49.

-2024 -- James Irwin Elementary School - Canada Drive opens at 2525 Canada Drive in a building formerly used by PTEC.
-It was completely renovated into an elementary school.
+2024 -- James Irwin Elementary School - Canada Drive opens at 2525 Canada Drive with one round of students in every grade in a newly renovated building that was the previous home of PTEC.

 Our Namesake -- Colonel James Benson Irwin